w5xd/NyeVikingPowerMonitor/README.md

 2 Arduino PROTO Shield board.<br/>
 3 Generic prototyping circuit board.<br/>
 <br/>
-<p>While I developed and tested with the UNO, the Arduino Leonardo appears to have the same
-specifications and is a few dollars cheaper.</p>
 <p>Board (3) is drilled with mounting hole pattern to match the original RFM-003 board.
 (In my case,
 I only covered the front two mounting posts.)
 It has the 6 LEDs (SENSE, LOCK, SAMPLE, HOLD, LOW, and HIGH) mounted such that they fit through the original RFM front panel holes.
 This board also has the 220 ohm